 ARTICLE V - Elected Officers

-The elected officers of this Society shall be the President, the President-Elect, the Vice President, the Treasurer, and three (3) Members-at-Large.
+The elected officers of this Society shall be the President, the President-Elect, the Vice President, the Treasurer, and four (4) Members-at-Large.
 The President-Elect shall automatically succeed to the Presidency two years after election to the office of President-Elect.
 The Vice President shall also hold a two-year term after election.
 All elected officers succeed at the conclusion of the annual scientific meeting.

 The President-Elect and the Vice President shall be elected every two years.
-The Treasurer shall be elected every three years.
-One Member-at-Large shall be elected annually, to serve a three (3) year term of office.
+The Treasurer shall be elected every three (3) years.
+A Member-at-Large shall be elected annually to serve a two (2) year term of office.
 Elections will be performed as prescribed in the By-Laws.
 All officers must be Regular Members of the Society in good standing.
 The powers and duties of the elected officers are defined and specified in the By-Laws.

 ARTICLE VI - Executive Director